ucb-bar/chipyard/docs/Simulation/FPGA-Prototyping.rst

 Making a Bitstream
 ------------------

-Making a bitstream for any FPGA is similar to building RTL for a software RTL simulation.
+Making a bitstream for any FPGA target is similar to building RTL for a software RTL simulation.
-Similar to the :ref:`Simulating A Custom Project` section in the :ref:`Software RTL Simulation` section you can run the following command in the ``fpga`` directory.
+Similar to a software RTL simulation (:ref:`Simulating A Custom Project`), you can run the following command in the ``fpga`` directory to build a bitstream:

 .. code-block:: shell